Philosophy, Computing, and Artificial Intelligence

 ∀x∀y((farmer(x) ∧ donkey(y) ∧ own(x, y)) → feeds(x, y))

-So in neither sentence is the indefinite NP an existentially quantified expression.
+In neither is the indefinite NP an existentially quantified expression.

 A dog came in.
 It sat down.